gcanti/fp-ts/docs/modules/Record.ts.md

 Difference between 2 `Record`s.
-Takes 2 `Record`s and produces a `Record` composed by the entries of the two inputs, removing the entries with the same key in both inputs.
+Takes 2 `Record`s and produces a `Record` composed by the entries of the 2 inputs, removing the entries with the same key in both inputs.

 **Signature**